josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🇬🇧_why_the_uk_likes_to_laugh_at_the_ruling_class.md

 ## ✨ Stardust

-british political culture, class divide, catharsis, repression, mockery, ruling class, scandal cycles, sexual politics, emotional expression, engagement misinterpretation
+british political culture, class divide, catharsis, repression, mockery, ruling class, scandal cycles, sexual politics, media obsession, elite grievance

 ---

 ## 🏮 Footer

 *🇬🇧 Why the UK Likes to Laugh at the Ruling Class* is a living node of the Polaris Protocol.
-It documents ridicule and laughter as inherited emotional technologies within British civic life, and explains how class awareness — not sexual moralism — shapes public responses to scandal.
+It documents ridicule and laughter as inherited emotional technologies within British civic life, and explains how class awareness — not sexual moralism — and elite grievance shape public responses to scandal.

 > 📡 Cross-references:
 >